-Thunder On The Mountain: A Novel of 1936
+Thunder on the Mountain: A Novel of 1936 (Hemlock County)

 The “Thunder” of the titles can be explained in at least different ways.
 (1) Thunder Oil of Pennsylvania, a family dynasty under the control of its third owner, Daniel Thunner, as of 1936.
 (2) The nitroglycerine used judiciously in helping drillers blast their wells down into the oil-bearing rock of that same state.
 (3) The rumblings of the growing labor union movement, stirred into action by a huge fatal accident, and the company’s apparent indifference to the well being of its workmen.

 Guiding the men who risk everything they have and own are the crusading labor organizer par excellence, Diane Gurley Golden (the outsider), and W. T. “Red” Halverson (the reluctant insider) recently promoted to foreman, but a man pushed into standing up for the rights of others.